prominence-eosc/docs/home.md

 <img align="left" width="80" height="80" src="prominence-job-submission.png" hspace="20">
 ### Flexible submission
-Don't be tied to a login node.
 Submit jobs using a simple batch system style command line interface from your laptop.
 And your desktop.
 Or from anywhere else.
-Also submit jobs programmatically using a RESTful API.
 <br/>
 <br/>